Announcement of the Ira Rischowski Programme

 ERLs are an emerging generation of electron accelerators with the potential of high beam power in continuous-wave operation at moderate operational costs.
 Thereby, high-current ERLs promise to advance the fields of nuclear physics, particle physics, and sciences at advanced light sources.
 ERLs are set up as recirculating linacs allowing for a multiple pass of the – ideally superconducting – accelerating cavities.
 After usage of the fully accelerated beam, the electrons are decelerated in the linac transferring their energy back to the accelerating rf fields.
 This recovery of beam energy can yield a high energy efficiency of ERLs.

 A recirculating, superconducting electron linac, MESA, with beam energy up to 150 MeV will be set up at the JGU Mainz in the framework of the excellence cluster “PRISMA”.
 MESA aims at a conventional external beam mode and an energy-recovery mode, as well.
-In addition, the operational, recirculating superconducting electron linac S-DALINAC at TU Darmstadt is currently upgraded to be run in either single-pass or double-pass ERL scheme, too.
+In addition, the operational, recirculating superconducting electron linac S-DALINAC at TU Darmstadt is the first accelerator in Germany that can be run in single-pass ERL mode.
+A double-pass ERL scheme is currently in preparation and is expected to be operational in late 2019.

 The initiative capitalizes on experiences in the operation of recirculating electron accelerators – MAMI and S-DALINAC – within university environments focused on the training of junior researchers.
 Both accelerators have been operated and optimized by the work of many dozens of PhD, MSc, BSc and Diploma students, previously.
 Within the proposed initiative the training of excellent junior researchers in the fields of accelerator physics and applications will be focused to the new ERL technology.